khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 ---
 layout: post
-title: Steam, Humble Bundles and sales cannibalization (part 2)
+title: You probably shouldn't leave your job to work on an indie game.
 ---
+A friend of mine always talks about leaving his job at $BIGCORP to go working fulltime on his indie game venture.
+I wrote this post to try to dissuade him of doing this.
+It doesn't make economic sense to me.

 After writing last week's [post](http://khamidou.com/steam-bundles-and-sales-cannibalization.html), I realized that I missed a number of things, so I thought I'd write an addendum.

-This one will be mostly about the economics of digital goods.
+This will be mostly about the economics of digital goods.

 <!-- more -->
-The price of a good depends of three factors:
+In economics, the price of a good depends of three factors:

 - its scarcity.
-Is there a unique seller who can sell me this good?
+How many sellers are there?
 - its marginal cost.
 This is econ-speak for the cost of producing one more unit.
 - its demand.
 Are people ready to pay a lot for it?

 If there's a lot of demand for a product, concurrents will move-in to try to capture some of the market.
 If the products are very similar &mdash; economists say "undifferentiated" &mdash; there will be a pricing race to the bottom.
 This is what happened to the PC market in the late 90s.[^pcmarket]

-Steam solves the scarcity problem.
-You can buy a game on Steam whenever you feel like it.
-The transaction is fulfilled instantly.

-The marginal cost of software is 0$.
-Once the software is written, it costs nothing to duplicate it.
-There are fixed costs when developing it, but they have been falling too, for two reasons:

-- huge productivity gains from using common software.
-Today you can write a game using Unity and have it run on PC, Mac and mobile.
-- labor costs are down since there's a flood of hobbyists working on their part-time on games.
+I think there's an similar phenomenon ongoing for video games.
+Here's why.

+Video games, when distributed by Steam, are mostly digits.
+Digits have this very interesting property that it costs almost nothing to copy and store them.
+Scarcity and marginal costs become irrelevant.
+They don't influence the price of a game.
+What does?

+When developing a game there's a flurry of fixed costs.
+The one which impacts the bottom-line the most is labor.
+But even the cost of labor has been falling.
+Indie gamemakers work on their own time.

 Marketing produces differentiation.